Paint Ideas That Make Small Spaces Look Bigger

 The trend of having an accent wall waxes and wanes.
 But it can always help create a dramatic backdrop or depth and draw the eye up, counteracting low ceilings or low light.
 Give even small dining spaces color and drama this way.
 “Adding an accent paint color three-quarters of the way up the wall adds so much interest,” says Harrison.

 In this case, apply to all walls, like a paint version of wainscoting.
-Choose an accent color that shines against a neutral such as white, gray or beige.
+Complete this small space paint idea by choosing an accent color that shines against a neutral such as white, gray or beige.
 A complementary color could work as well, as long as you like a lot of color.
 A surprising pick, such as Pink Vibernum from Sherwin-Williams, “adds a whole new personality and life to your space,” she adds.
 Bonus: This would glow beautifully by candlelight.

 Not ready to commit to color in your dining area?
 Griffing suggests Collingwood, a complex greige from Benjamin Moore.
 It’s a clean, neutral choice that is soothing to the eye and lets you unwind, thanks to the airy feeling it creates.